ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 {::include cddl/conditional-endorsement-triple-record.cddl}
 ~~~

-#### Multi-Environment Conditional (MEC) Endorsements Triple {#sec-comid-triple-mec-endorsements}
+#### Multi-Environment Conditional (MEC) Endorsement Triple {#sec-comid-triple-mec-endorsement}

-The semantics of the Multi-Environment Conditional (MEC) Endorsements Triple is as follows:
+The semantics of the Multi-Environment Conditional (MEC) Endorsement Triple is as follows:

 > "IF accepted state matches all `conds` values, THEN every `endorsements` value is added to the accepted state"